Assemble the front modules and install in the gauntlet.

 Clip the LED housing to the outer-row push arm, tuck all wiring clear of the gear train, and install the wire cover.
 This is the last step before the prop is complete.

 Clip the long push arm.
-The long push arm has a hook built into its end.
-Hook it over the outer LED row, then push down and forward to snap it in place.
-To release, pull it back toward the unit.
+The long push arm has a forward-pointing hook at its end.
+Hook it over the outer LED row, then press down and back to engage.
+To release, pull forward with a slight upward motion so the tab clears the hook.

 Hook clipped over the outer LED row